gosgconsulting/roomstay-data/API_ENDPOINT_SETUP.md

 1. **SUPABASE_SERVICE_ROLE_KEY** (Required)
    - Service role key from Supabase dashboard
-   - Needed for server-side database access
+   - Needed for server-side database access to bypass RLS (Row Level Security)
+   - **Critical**: Without this, the `/api/reports/card/:cardId` endpoint will fail with RLS errors
    - Get it from: Supabase Dashboard → Settings → API → service_role key
+   - **Security Note**: Never expose this key in client-side code.
+It bypasses all RLS policies.

 2. **VITE_SUPABASE_URL** or **SUPABASE_URL** (Optional)
    - Defaults to: `https://zcxxwpwheevwavdcgfht.supabase.co`